 Based in the Naples, Florida, Stacy is a veteran of the international education field.
 Prior to joining CEA CAPA, she served for 15 years as the Founder and President of Athena Study Abroad.
 She received the Enlightened Employer Award at the Women in International Education (WIE) Awards in Berlin, Germany, has been named twice to the Forty Under 40 list for business professionals (in both Columbus, Ohio, and Western Pennsylvania), and was named the recipient of NAFSA Region VI's esteemed Leo Dowling Award of Excellence.
 Stacy served as a Founding Executive Team Member of the women's leadership and advocacy group the Global Leadership League, has served on NAFSA's Trainer Corps, and was a founding member of the Global Learning Collective.
 She has also served as the Director of the International Office at Ohio Dominican University and was an International Student and Scholar Advisor at The Ohio State University.
 Stacy earned her MA degree in Educational Policy and Leadership (Social and Cultural Foundations) from The Ohio State University, and her BA degree as a double-major in Spanish and Communications/Public Relations from John Carroll University.

 Shawna has worked in international education and related fields for more than 20 years.
-As the Vice President of Communications and Partner Marketing for CEA CAPA, she oversees all aspects of CEA CAPA’s communications and partner marketing.
+As the Vice President of Communications and Strategic Engagement for CEA CAPA, she oversees all aspects of CEA CAPA’s communications and partner marketing.
 She has previously served as the Director of Marketing for World Learning, an international education and nongovernmental institution that is the umbrella organization for the School for International Training (SIT Study Abroad and SIT Graduate programs), and The Experiment in International Living.
 She is the co-chair of the NAFSA Rainbow SIG.
 She holds a degree in Political Science from Smith College.
 In addition to her work in international education, Shawna has experience in sales and marketing consulting and as a book editor, designer, and publisher.

 Based in our Phoenix office, Peyton oversees the CEA CAPA Marketing Department creating strategy behind partner and student engagement through digital and print channels.
 Peyton combines her passion for customer-centric marketing with her love for travel and continuing education to share compelling stories that inspire.